Manuel Vicente: Career

 Vicente worked as a chief engineer during the 1980s, and from 1987 to 1991 he headed the technical department of the Ministry of Oil.
-In 1991, he was appointed as Deputy Director-General of Sonangol, the state oil company.
+In 1991, he was appointed Deputy Director-General of Sonangol, the state oil company.

 In 1999, President José Eduardo dos Santos appointed him as head of Sonangol.
 In that key post, he presided over the most important sector of the Angolan economy.
 During his time in charge of the company, oil production increased dramatically.
 He routinely traveled abroad, acquiring "an excellent reputation from the international business community".

 In 1996 Vicente founded Banco Africano de Investimentos with Mario Palhares, the former deputy governor of Angola’s central bank and with Joaquim Costa David, previous head of Sonangol and later Minister of Finance.
 Using correspondent accounts with the U.S. subsidiary of HSBC and offshore companies, which HSBC did not raise any concerns about, this set up became a money laundry for the Angolan elites.
 In 2010, a US Senate Committee on Homeland Security and Governmental Affairs presented this as a case history.

-In December 2009, Vicente was appointed as a member of the Political Bureau of the Popular Movement for the Liberation of Angola (MPLA), the ruling party.
+In December 2009, Vicente was appointed a member of the Political Bureau of the Popular Movement for the Liberation of Angola (MPLA), the ruling party.

 A September 2011 report in Novo Jornal claimed that dos Santos intended for Vicente to be his successor and was followed by a flurry of speculation.
 Vicente was, however, reappointed for another term at the head of Sonangol in December 2011, briefly tempering the speculation.